-The Interagency Referral Form can also be used to share information with your local office.
+The Request for Service Form - to share information with your local office.
 More information on how to make a referral can be found here.

-If you are unsure the Bath and North East Somerset Procedures Manual will be able to help guide you or the Threshold Guidance which tells you which types of services a family may need to get support.
+If you are unsure the Bath & North East Somerset Community Safety & Safeguarding Partnership Procedures will be able to help guide you or the Threshold for Assessment of Children and Young People which tells you which types of services a family may need to get support.